AND OTHER MARINE INVERTEBRATES OF THE TWEED - BYRON COAST, AUSTRALIA.

-NUDIPIXEL http://nudipixel.net/ by Erwin Kodiat, displays many forms of the same species simultaneously by thumbnail images to enable rapid identification at a glance.
-World wide species with images submitted by divers and with non scientists in mind.
+NUDIPIXEL http://nudipixel.net/ by Erwin Kodiat, world wide species with images submitted by divers and with non scientists in mind.

 SEA SLUGS OF HAWAII http://seaslugsofhawaii.com/index.html by Corey Pittman and Pauline Fiene.
 Covers Hawaiian species, both endemic and those that also occur in the Indo-Pacific.

 KWAJALEIN UNDERWATER http://www.underwaterkwaj.com/ by Scott and Jeanette Johnson.
 Species from the Marshall Islands, an area I have always wanted to visit.

 THE OKINAWA SLUG SITE http://www.rfbolland.com/okislugs/ by Robert Bolland.
 Species from Okinawa's subtropical waters, with many species.